Ayushd70/college-assignments/IT-Lab/assignment-2/README.md

-# THE ACTUAL QUESTIONS:
+# THE ACTUAL QUESTIONS

 ## View and Run on [Colab](https://colab.research.google.com/drive/1QQ6C1Vaj0NiZFRxW4PxSt3i_OgRBtJA1?usp=sharing)

 ### Assignment-1

-1.)
-Write a program which takes two integers as input.
+1) Write a program which takes two integers as input.
 Print whether the two numbers are equal, less than, or greater than the other.

 2) Write pay computation to give the employee 1.5 times the hourly rate for hours worked above 40 hours (Input: hours and rate).